Foucault's lectures at the Collège de France: The Birth of Biopolitics (1978–1979)

 As with the most recent discovery of mirror neurons has demonstrated Foucault has (while these techniques used in Psychiatry and Psychology are not mentioned alongside Foucault's name) hit on something that rigorous research methods may prove beyond a reasonable doubt that manipulation of social phenomena(which includes the human body and the mind) is most certainly possible.
-Techniques developed from the First and Second World war which started out as field experiments, among military personnel, were then extended into ordinary civilian life; techniques borrowed from the Human cognitive sciences and found its way into Psycho-analysis, Psychiatry, Psychology, Clinical psychology, Lightner Witmer and Clinical psychiatry (see this encyclopedia's article on Political abuse of psychiatry):"Mobilisation and manipulation of human needs as they exist in the consumer".
+Techniques developed from the First and Second World war which started out as field experiments, among military personnel, were then extended into ordinary civilian life; techniques borrowed from the Human cognitive sciences and found its way into psychoanalysis, psychiatry, psychology, clinical psychology, Lightner Witmer and clinical psychiatry (see this encyclopedia's article on Political abuse of psychiatry): "Mobilisation and manipulation of human needs as they exist in the consumer".
 He (Ernest Dichter) "was the first to coin the term focus group and to stress the importance of image and persuasion in advertising".
-In Vance Packard's book, The Hidden Persuaders Dichter's name is mentioned extensively.
+In Vance Packard's book The Hidden Persuaders, Dichter is mentioned extensively.
 Subjectivation, a term Foucault coined for this purpose in which Biological life itself is given over to constant testing and research(an examination) without ever ending.
-One could argue;who are these new experts answerable too?Foucault argues that these new experts are answerable to absolutely no one.
+One could argue; who are these new experts answerable to?
+Foucault argues that these new experts are answerable to absolutely no one.
 Just like previous notions of the past, absolute monarchy and divine rights of kings were answerable to nobody, their predecessors are just replacements of the past these new experts have now been democratised.
-Where mans body (and his soul)his mind can be manipulated and altered and is liable to be vulnerable.
-Every single aspect of the human subject is ripe for 'subjectification' and the technology-as it stands today-is unknown to us.
-This Biological allegory of man carries with it endless possibilities from the perspective of the Biological sciences and Physical sciences.
-The above extractions clearly show this “Biopower” of man requires man himself to administer these sophisticated technologies, where one group of experts or professionals(the enquiry) can completely subjugate another producing new human subjects(and new experts) through their expertise at manipulating social phenomena.
-In these few examples and according to this view:”the criminal is treated like a cancer” whereas human nature does not change which is the only society that ever gets produced, past, present or future.
+Where mans body (and his soul) his mind can be manipulated and altered and is liable to be vulnerable.
+Every single aspect of the human subject is ripe for "subjectification" and the technology-as it stands today-is unknown to us.
+This biological allegory of man carries with it endless possibilities from the perspective of the biological sciences and physical sciences.
+The above extractions clearly show this "biopower" of man requires man himself to administer these sophisticated technologies, where one group of experts or professionals(the enquiry) can completely subjugate another producing new human subjects(and new experts) through their expertise at manipulating social phenomena.
+In these few examples and according to this view: "the criminal is treated like a cancer", whereas human nature does not change which is the only society that ever gets produced, past, present or future.